The next EAPCI physicians exam: take it from anywhere!

 Registration fees are based on the date of receipt.
 The prices indicated are only applicable if both the registration form/request and payment are received before the registration deadlines.

 Registration will be acknowledged upon receipt of payment and a valid email address (please ensure your My ESC profile is updated).
 A confirmation email will be sent within ten working days after having submitted the payment.

-If candidates have to cancel their registration for the exam, please contact us.
+If you are a candidate and have to cancel your registration for the exam, please contact us.